n-raine/rp2350-powman-sleep/README.md

 double-initialise things which usually ends up with either hangs or putting at least one core into an unknown state.

+## What's next?

+This code doesn't actually do exactly what I've written above... sorry, I lied.
+It doesn't jump back to where we left off, that requires some very precise stack bookkeeping which I haven't the experience to get right in a robust way.
+So for now, it assumes that you're running a superloop within a function and it just calls that instead.
+Though I do believe it is possible to carefully adjust the stack to jump back to the exact location where you left off.

 ## Credits and Resources

 Credits to peterharperuk for publishing a nice [powman example](https://github.com/peterharperuk/pico-examples/commit/7dccd00d15ded4ddf961f44fdcd1f11a9d8c8be1)